Deltares/hydromt/docs/dev/plugin-quickstart.rst

 ..
 NOTE::

-  If you want to mix models functionalities, e.g. your model contains both regular grids and semi-distributed units, most model classes also provide ``Mixin`` variants that you can use to mix and match a bit more modularly.
+  If you want to mix functionalities from different sub-model classes, e.g. your model contains both regular grids and semi-distributed units, most model classes also provide ``Mixin`` variants that you can use to mix and match a bit more modularly.
 This is actually how the generic sub-classes are defined, as a mix of the main HydroMT ``Model`` class and the ``Mixin`` of the additionnal new component defining then: